SoftwareAG/webmethods-api-gateway/samples/kubernetes/deploymentscripts/apigw-embedded-elasticsearch/README.md

    kubectl create -f api-gateway-deployment-embedded-elasticsearch.yaml
    ```

-   Ensure that you have specified the required information such as image name, default ports in the Kubernetes sample file api-gateway-deployment-embedded-elasticsearch.yaml located at SAG_Root/IntegrationServer/instances/default/packages/WmAPIGateway/resources/samples/K8s.
+   Ensure that you have specified the required information such as image name, default ports in the Kubernetes sample file [api-gateway-deployment-embedded-elasticsearch.yaml]().
 For details on Kubernetes YAML files, see Kubernetes documentation.
 This now pulls the image specified and creates the API Gateway pod with API Gateway and Elasticsearch containers.
 Run the command kubectl get pods to view the pods created.